 Sew In Brighton is in a very exciting period of growth where every day we are faced with new prospects and challenges.
-We therefore need more helpers to join the team.
+We therefore need more people to join the team.

 We are regularly looking for people for these positions, so please get in touch with your CV if interested, and if we don't need someone right away we will keep your details, as we may do within a couple of months time:

 Do you want to get started with a career in marketing and promotions?
-We're offering a fantastic opportunity for an intern to manage PR and marketing here at Sew In Brighton over 8+ weeks, one to 2 afternoons a week.
+We're offering a fantastic opportunity for a volunteer marketing assistant to manage PR and marketing here at Sew In Brighton over 8+ weeks, one or two afternoons a week depending on your availability.

-We are looking for a bright, enthusiastic individual to come join our team.
+We are always looking for a bright, enthusiastic individual to come join our team even for just a few weeks.
 You need no experience of marketing, but you'll be computer savvy (with own laptop) with lots of energy and creativity for getting the most from the role while helping to increase sales and profile of Sew In Brighton.
 The role includes:

-Payment: This role is unpaid however you will be invited to attend classes that are not fully subscribed, so you could easily have a free sewing class every week!
+Payment: This role is unpaid however you will be invited to attend any of our Stitch Sewing & Dressmaking Classes that are not fully subscribed on the day, so you could easily have a free sewing class every other week!

-Times and days: The role is 4-12 hours a week (depends on your availability) on Tuesday and/or Thursday 2.30pm - 6pm plus a few hours from home.
+Times, days, length, laptop: The role is 4-12 hours a week (depends on your availability) on same day we are in the office - request which day this is as can change with PA role (+optional hours from home).
 You would need to bring your own laptop to work from.
 We need the 8 week commitment and if you enjoy it stay longer - again it's down to your availability, just let us know when you get in touch how long you have or whether you're looking for work so you can't be sure how long it will be.